 Secondly, data in business statistics enables the identification of trends and patterns within datasets.
 Recognising these patterns helps businesses understand consumer preferences, market dynamics, and potential areas for improvement.
 Analysing historical and current data also helps identify potential risks and uncertainties, which is crucial for developing risk mitigation strategies, ensuring business continuity, and minimising negative impacts.

 Data also contributes to strategic planning.
-Businesses typically use statistical data to formulate and refine their strategic plans.
-This includes setting goals, allocating resources, and determining the most efficient strategies for achieving long-term success.
+Businesses typically use statistical data to formulate and refine their strategic plans, which include setting goals, allocating resources, and determining the most efficient strategies for achieving long-term success.

 Besides, data is fundamental in market research, enabling businesses to understand their competitors and industry trends.
 This is essential for product development, marketing campaigns, and positioning within the market.